ABilevich/Adventure_SpringBoot_1/README.md

   - logging.file.path
 - Web
   - server.port=7070 (HTTP Server Port)
-  - server.servlet.context-path=/my-silly-app (Context parh of the application)
+  - server.servlet.context-path=/my-silly-app (Context path of the application)
-  - server.servlet.session.timeout=15m (Default timout is 30m)
+  - server.servlet.session.timeout=15m (Default timeout is 30m)
 - Security
   - spring.security.user.name=admin
-  - spring.security.user.password=securaPassword
+  - spring.security.user.password=securePassword
 - Data
-  - spring.datasouurce.url=jdbc:mysql://localhost:3306/ecomerce
+  - spring.datasource.url=jdbc:mysql://localhost:3306/database
   - spring.datasource.username=scot
-  - spring.datasource.password=somepass
+  - spring.datasource.password=something
 - Actuator
-  - management.endpoints.web.exposure.include (Endpoints to include by name or dildcard)
+  - management.endpoints.web.exposure.include (Endpoints to include by name or wildcard)
-  - management.endpoints.web.exposure.exclude (Endpoints to exclude by name or dildcard)
+  - management.endpoints.web.exposure.exclude (Endpoints to exclude by name or wildcard)
-  - management.endpoints.web.base-path=/actuator (Base path for atuator endpoints)
+  - management.endpoints.web.base-path=/actuator (Base path for actuator endpoints)
 - Integration
 - DevTools
 - Testing

-# 1 Inversion of controll (IoC) and the Spring Container
+# 1 Inversion of control (IoC) and the Spring Container

-Its the approach of outsourcing the constructoin and management of objects Spring container works as an object factory it has two primary functions
+Its the approach of outsourcing the construction and management of objects Spring container works as an object factory it has two primary functions

-- Create and manage objects (inversoin of controll)
+- Create and manage objects (inversion of control)
 - Inject object dependencies (Dependency Injection)

-we can configure it with XML (Legacy), Java anotations (Modern) or Java source Code (Modern)
+we can configure it with XML (Legacy), Java annotations (Modern) or Java source Code (Modern)

-## 1.1 Dependency injectoin
+## 1.1 Dependency injection

-The client dleegates to another object the responsability of providing its dependencies
+The client delegates to another object the responsibility of providing its dependencies

 Types

-- Constructure injections
+- Constructor injections
-  - Use when you have required dependencies (recomended as first choice)
+  - Use when you have required dependencies (recommended as first choice)
 - Setter injections
-  - Use when you hvae optional dependencies (the app should work with default logic if this dependency is not provided)
+  - Use when you have optional dependencies (the app should work with default logic if this dependency is not provided)

 Autowiring

-- For dependency injectoin, spring can use autowiring
+- For dependency injection, spring can use autowiring
-- Spring will look for a class that mathes and will inject it automaticaly
+- Spring will look for a class that matches and will inject it automatically
-  - By tipe: class or interface
+  - By type: class or interface
 - If you want to inject a Coach implementation
-  - Sping will scan for @Components (marked as spring beans)
+  - Spring will scan for @Components (marked as spring beans)
   - Any one implements the Coach Interface?
-  - If so, lets inject them, for exmaple CricketCoach
+  - If so, lets inject them, for example CricketCoach

 Development process - using constructor injection